-The SM320F2812 and SMJ320F2812 devices, members of the C28xTM DSP generation, are a highly integrated, high-performance solution for demanding control applications.
+The SM320F2812 device, member of the C28xE DSP generation, is a highly integrated, high-performance solution for demanding control applications.
 The functional blocks and the memory maps are described in Section 3, Functional Overview.

-Throughout this document SM320F2812 and SMJ320F2812 are abbreviated as F2812.
+Throughout this document SM320F2812 is abbreviated as F2812.